About oral thrush

 - If your child has asthma, make sure they wash their mouth with water after asthma preventer medications.

-- If your child has diabetes, keep blood sugar control as good as possible.
+- If your child has diabetes, try to keep their blood sugar level within its target range.

 - Wash clothing at 60°C to kill fungus.